 This contribution proposes a syntax cleanup of SPS flags related to VVC range extension.
 Specifically, it proposes signalling all/some of the range extension SPS flags only when BitDepth is higher than 10, otherwise it is inferred to 0.
 In addition, it proposes to signal SPS for TSRC rice parameter only when transform skip is enabled.
 The goal is to remove the redundant signalling and improve the readability of the specification.

-W0109 (related to proposals #1 and #2) and W0121 (identical with proposal #3) are related.
+JVET-W0109 (related to proposals #1 and #2) and JVET-W0121 (identical with proposal #3) are related.

 It is asked how common it is that a v2 bitstream carries data with 10 bits or less.

-For proposal #2, it was commented that one condition check could be avoided by re-ordering syntax elements

-Decision: Adopt JVET-W0070 proposal #3
+For proposal #2, it was commented that one condition check could be avoided by re-ordering syntax elements.Decision: Adopt JVET-W0070 proposal #3.